pranay2063/DistributedSystems/Networks/README.md

   - Use this CSR file to create a domain certificate
   - Chain domain cerificate with root and issuing authority
   - Upload chained certificate to the keystore
   - Use this keystore into your web server configuration to validate HTTPS url

+[To-do]REST vs GraphQL vs gRPC